 On the closed link end of the chain, the pin can be pushed all the way through.

-Thread the closed link end of the chain through the rear derailleur, around the cassette and over the chain rings.
+Thread the closed link end of the chain through the rear derailleur, around the cassette in an S (making sure it's underneath the guides) and over the chain rings.
 The closed end of the chain has to be threaded as the open end has the pin connected to it so won’t thread through the rear derailleur.

 With the chain threaded through the derailleur and cassette, let the chain sit over the bottom bracket inside of the front chain rings.
 This allows slack in the chain which will be needed when joining the chain.